Create New E-mail Accounts

 The Second Wormhole Rule of Thumb

-Create a new Permanent Wormhole Account for each new situation.
-If you use one Wormhole Account to cover everything, you'd have no way to trace how a spammer got your Wormhole Account.
+Create a new Permanent wormhole account for each new situation.
+If you use one wormhole account to cover everything, you'd have no way to trace how a spammer got your wormhole address.
 That would cause you some major inconvenience.

 By using one account for each specific situation, you can figure out how spammers discovered you simply by reviewing the origins of your whitelist display.

-So keep a Wormhole open as short as possible.
-And protect Permanent Wormholes with your life!
+Keep a wormhole open as short a time as possible.
+And protect Permanent wormholes.

 That brings up another question...